Muhammad-Shah/Meeting-Bot-Assessment/README.md

 # Meeting Bot Assessment

-A minimalistic meeting transcript analysis application that allows users to upload meeting transcripts and chat with an AI assistant about the contents.
-This is a coding assessment project designed to evaluate full-stack AI development skills.
+A comprehensive meeting transcript analysis application that allows users to upload meeting transcripts and chat with an AI assistant about the contents.
+Built with FastAPI and advanced AI capabilities using LangChain and OpenAI GPT-4.

 ## 🏗️ Project Structure